sahithyashelly24/project/README.md

-# 🧠 Cognitive Vox
+# Cognitive Vox

-> An intelligent audio analysis system to detect emotions and predict therapy needs — built with deep learning and care.
+> An intelligent audio analysis system helpful to the psychiatrist for managing patient data and using AI based emotion detection and predict therapy needs — built with deep learning and Transformers.

----

-## 📌 About the Project
+## About the Project

 **Cognitive Vox** is a voice-based emotional analysis and therapy prediction system.
-Users can upload or record their voice, and the app will:
+Users can upload or record their patients voice, and the app will:

 1. **Transcribe** the audio using Whisper.
 2. **Analyze emotions** using a Vision Transformer (ViT) trained on spectrograms.